 Trump Taj Mahal partnered with Ultimate Gaming to launch online poker and online casino sites that have since shut down.

 The other licensees were operating 21 different online poker and casino sites as of the beginning of the second quarter of 2017.
 The online casino sites offer a wide variety of slots and traditional casino games.
-The online casino sites include:
+The online casino sites in New Jersey include: